avstudiojw/avstudio/features-zoom.md

 ![image](https://github.com/avstudiojw/avstudio/assets/166111109/77869c3c-d026-4acf-8cf8-7cb7f5a0d246)

 ### Spotlight
 You can spotlight multiple participants.
-They will appear as the active speaker.
-Because no one else can speak besides the spotlighted ones.
+Because no one else can speak besides the spotlighted ones, they will appear as the active speaker.
 A toast notification will popup.
 You then have a quick action to turn the participants spotlight off.
 Additonally a new category will apear in the participants pane.

 The speakers view will switch and will show the spotlighted participants.